MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_1_gradient_creation.rst

     labeling = load_parcellation('schaefer',400);

     % The loader functions output data in a struct array for when you
     % load multiple parcellations.
-Lets just bring them to numeric arrays. conn_matrix = conn_matrix.schaefer_400;
+Let's just bring them to numeric arrays. conn_matrix = conn_matrix.schaefer_400;
     labeling = labeling.schaefer_400;

     % and load the conte69 hemisphere surfaces [surf_lh, surf_rh] = load_conte69();

-Lets first look at the parcellation scheme we're using.
+Let's first look at the parcellation scheme we're using.

 .. code-block:: matlab